WOODWORKING CLASSES FOR EVERY SKILL LEVEL

 Want to cut perfect circles?
 Resaw with ease?
 The bandsaw is the best tool for the job.
 You’ll learn about a handful of simple shop-made jigs that make these operations a breeze.
 In this class, Jim will cover single-point resawing and drift compensation, along with basic bandsaw setup.

 Making keepsake and jewelry boxes is a great way to learn new skills while also creating beautiful, giftable projects.
 In this class you’ll learn how to craft three decorative, functional, strong joints on the tablesaw and router table.

-If you’re already familiar with how to perform the basic routing tasks made easier by CNC, Steve and Jeremy take you deeper into the design and machining capabilities of CNC routing using V-Carve Desktop, including how to design and machine intricate inlays, and how to machine two-sided 3D models on a 3-axis machine.
+If you’re already familiar with how to perform the basic routing tasks made easier by CNC, this session will take you deeper into the design and machining capabilities of CNC routing using V-Carve Desktop, including how to design and machine intricate inlays, and how to machine two-sided 3D models on a 3-axis machine.

 Note: Good working knowledge of CNC software and equipment is a prerequisite for this class.
 You’ll download free software on your own computer before you come to Weekend With WOOD, which you should install on a laptop computer, if you have one, and bring it with you to the class.
 If you don’t have a laptop, we may be able to provide a computer for use during the class.
 You will be contacted, by email, prior to the start of WWW 2019 with instructions for downloading the software.

 Breadboard ends help to stabilize flat surfaces, such as tabletops.
 In this session, Glen will demonstrate the best techniques for creating and installing breadboard ends, and tell you which methods to avoid.
 You’ll learn the tips and tricks to keep your breadboard ends tight and your tops flat, and discover breadboard ends designed to deceive.